A bare bones http server

 Transpiling, minifying and compressing of these assets on the fly, combine this with caching and only modified assets will be transformed on a request.

-Serves a single page application
+Can serves a single page application

 Start a websocket and/or a https server alongside your http server